 Themes of the workshop include but are not limited to:

-A draft workshop programme is available on the FSCD main programme page.
+The up-to-date workshop programme is available on the FSCD main programme page.
 To view it, select the box for "SD".

 We do not intend to have published proceedings, as we encourage people to present work in progress, or material that is already submitted.
 If there is a strong demand among the participants we may organise a special issue of an open access journal for full papers.